Robotistan-Workspace/tinylab-mblock-extension-documentation/doc/events/README.md

 ## When Tinylab Started

-This block running then tinylab started.
+The blocks that at under the this block, running once when tinylab started.